 In 1800s Tennessee, tobacco was a BIG commodity.
 This photo is in the tobacco smoking and drying shed.
 As a matter of fact, as we traveled along various roads while down visiting my son, there were plenty of tobacco smoking sheds still in action on properties along the route.

-Alas we made our way to were they kept all the animals…
+Alas we made our way to where they kept all the animals…

 Stronger than horses, oxen were used quite often back then on a farm or homestead to plow the fields.